California College Student Who Allegedly Swiped Pro-Trump Classmate’s MAGA Hat Could Wind Up Behind Bars

 — NBC Los Angeles (@NBCLA) November 23, 2017

 When she also mentions that most of the groups on campus are led by students of color and implies that they are likely to be offended by the MAGA hat, Vitale responded that he is half Nicaraguan, and again, just wants his hat returned.
 The woman seemed to suggest that he is benefiting from white privilege anyway.
-She also seems dismissive of private property rights and indicated that she’d like burn the MAGA hat.
+She also seems dismissive of private property rights and indicated that she’d like to burn the MAGA hat.
 At another point, she seems to declare that “I f*****g hate this country.”

 A senior economics major, Vitale finally gets his hat back as the expletive-filled exposition by the female student winds down.
 At the end of the video, campus cops show up in the office where the confrontation is taking place, at least initially preventing her from leaving.